-Deck paint restoration coatings are thick enough to fill all cracks, knotholes and splinters, and they provide a completely new textured surface that can last as long as 13 years without additional applications.
+Deck paint restoration coatings are thick enough to fill all cracks, knotholes, and splinters, and they provide a completely new textured surface that can last as long as 13 years without additional applications.
 You can do the prep work in one day, then apply the restore paint product over a two-day period the following weekend.
-You’ll need a power washer (rent it if you don’t own one), a jug of deck cleaner, a special roller, masking materials and a roller extension.
+You’ll need a pressure washer (rent it if you don’t own one), a jug of deck cleaner, a special roller, masking materials, and a roller extension.
 The cost varies, but figure roughly $1 per sq. ft.
 Here’s how to buy the best deck paint product, prepare the surface and apply it.

 What is a Deck Restoration Coating?

 Deck restore paint coatings are made from a long-lasting tintable acrylic base material with UV inhibitors and added solids (aluminum oxide or sand).
 The solids provide texture and hold the product together (like aggregate in concrete).
 Some brands of wood deck covering allow the wood to breathe yet repel water, while others form an impermeable barrier.
 The coverage ranges from 20 sq. ft. to as much as 75 sq. ft. per gallon.
 All brands require rigorous surface preparation.
 The procedures vary by manufacturer; read the product label.
 Apply two coats for the best performance.

 Pick the Wood Deck Covering Brand and Get It Tinted

 Shop for special coatings for restoring decks at home centers and paint stores.